eidsvold/1Z0-819-notes/README.md

 * The _Arrays mismatch_ method finds and returns the index of the first mismatch between the two array arguments, otherwise return ```-1``` if no mistmatch is found.

 ### 6. Describing and Using Objects and Classes
+* The compiler only adds the default constructor if a class isn't defined with an explicit one.
+* Both _String_ and _StringBuilder_ classes implement the _CharSequence_ interface, thus we can pass objects of these classes to methods requiring a _CharSequence_ object.

 ### 7. Creating and Using Methods